iiitv/getmein/README.md

 * Join the [team](https://github.com/orgs/iiitv/teams) for your batch (`batch-of-20XX`).
 * Solve issues in [organisation's repositories](https://github.com/iiitv/repositories).
 * Create your project and collaborate with others.

+## Do not belong to IIITV?

+No problem, you are still welcome to our [Outsiders](https://github.com/orgs/iiitv/teams/outsiders) team.
+And do not forget to mention that you are an outsider in the issue you create.